wvlet/wvlet/website/docs/syntax/index.md

 group by ...  -- Grouping rows by the given columns agg ...       -- Add group aggregation expressions, e.g., _.count, _.sum
-where ...     -- Apply filtering conditions for groups (e.g., HAVING clause in SQL) select ...    -- Select colums to output exclude ...   -- Remove columns from the output shift ...     -- Shift the column order order by ...  -- Add ordering columns limit ...     -- Limit the number of rows to output
+where ...     -- Apply filtering conditions for groups (e.g., HAVING clause in SQL) exclude ...   -- Remove columns from the output shift ...     -- Shift the column order select ...    -- Select columns to output order by ...  -- Add ordering columns limit ...     -- Limit the number of rows to output
 ```